hiptest/hiptest-publisher/README.md

 ```

 Note that options from command line arguments override options from config file.

+If you want to override one of the existing configurations, you can use the --overriden-language-configs option to specify a path that is checked for configuration files prior to looking at the default configuration files.
+If one is found, it will use that file instead of the default, otherwise it will use the default configuration for the specified language.

 ### Using hiptest-publisher behind a http proxy